Appearance

 Check the crashed thread’s backtrace for clues about the source of the memory access issue

-• If objc_msgSend, objc_retain, or objc_release is at the top of the backtrace, the crash is due to a zombie object.
+is at the top of the backtrace, the crash is due to a zombie object.

 Once an Objective-C or Swift object no longer has any strong references to it, the object is deallocated.
 Attempting to further send messages to the object as if it were still a valid object is a “use after free” issue, with the deallocated object still receiving messages called a zombie object.

 Another pattern that indicates a zombie object is a stack frame for an unrecognized selector, which is a method that an object doesn’t implement.
-The operating system reused memory that once held the deallocated object, and that memory now contains a different kind of object.
+The operating system reused memory that once held the deallocated object, and that memory now contains a different kind of object. - If gpus_ReturnNotPermittedKillClient is at the top of the backtrace, the operating system terminated the process because it attempted to do rendering with OpenGL ES while in the background.

 Memory corruption